Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 previews the JSON payload and allows sending it to the agent with a single click.
 A scrollable **Logs** table underneath lists the entire log history of the agent.
 Each row shows a relative timestamp, type and description.
 Large JSON payloads can be expanded using a "mehr anzeigen" toggle.
+A second **Surveillance** tab filters these logs for entries of type `Surveillance` and displays detected person names with image thumbnails.
+Clicking a thumbnail opens a lightbox with the full picture and the raw JSON payload can also be expanded.

 ## Commands Interface